-- In the bidding process in public tenders for helicopters> - More balanced competition should be ensured by comprehensive evaluation systems that also take aircraft performance into account. - b.
-Single year budget procurement constraints should be relaxed. - Procurement of integrated systems of space ground equipment should be encouraged. - The share of open tendering as a means for procurement by the Japanese utilities should be increased substantially. - Making certain that the recent changes to the Operation Safety Clause indeed leads to more open calls for tenders in accordance with the WTO agreement on government procurement. < Recent progress > The BRT has seen some changes in particular for the three JR Honshu companies and is therefore looking forward to see what the changes in the OSC will bring. < Background > Studies have shown that over 80% of the total procurement market in Japan is not covered by the GPA.
-Currently some sectors are exempted from the threshold of 5 million SDR.
+- In the bidding process in public tenders for helicopters> - a.
+More balanced competition should be ensured by comprehensive evaluation systems that also take aircraft performance into account. - b.
+Single year budget procurement constraints should be relaxed. - Procurement of integrated systems of space ground equipment should be encouraged. - The share of open tendering as a means for procurement by the Japanese utilities should be increased substantially. - The recent changes to the Operation Safety Clause should indeed lead to more open calls for tenders in accordance with the WTO agreement on government procurement.

+The BRT has seen some changes in particular for the three JR Honshu companies and is therefore looking forward to see what impact the changes in the OSC will have.

+Studies have shown that over 80% of the total procurement market in Japan is not covered by the GPA.1 Currently some sectors are exempted from the threshold of 5 million SDR.
 Some changes have been seen, such as the establishment of a national data base on calls for tenders, and the first ever open call for tender in the railway sector.
 However, significant improvements are required to bring Japanese procurement closer to the levels of the EU.
-1 Recommendations from Japanese industry to the EU The BRT expresses its continued support for Europe 2020 strategy.